undur/vermilingua-maven-plugin/README.md

 <img align="right" src="https://www.hugi.io/github/img/antkiller2.png" width="40">

 A pure maven plugin for building Wonder applications and frameworks, "pure maven" meaning it doesn't use the woproject ant tasks.
-In theory, this should give us more flexibility when it comes to performing changes/modifications to the plugin and the build process.
+In theory, this makes it easier to modify the plugin and improve the build process.

 ## Usage